mj3b/rgds/docs/why-rgds-exists.md

   A change in one module requires mental tracking of narrative and data propagation.

 - **Placeholder discomfort is cultural, not technical**
-  Risk aversion leads to delayed acknowledgment of uncertainty.
+  Risk aversion delays explicit acknowledgment of uncertainty.

 - **Reviewer bottlenecks appear late**
   Required reviewers are identified only after content is already drafted.